MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 >
 > For more information about WebSlate security and allowlisting, see [WebSlate performance and security](../develop/enhance-your-environment/web-content/webslate-performance-and-security.md).

+> [!TIP]
+> If using the Mesh app in Teams (building environments for HTML5), we recommend ensuring that all content can run inside of an <iframe>.
+To ensure this, use content with the appropriate CORS/CSP headers on WebSlates.

 [service-tag]: /azure/virtual-network/service-tags-overview
 [service-tag-api]: /azure/virtual-network/service-tags-overview#use-the-service-tag-discovery-api
 [service-tag-download]: /azure/virtual-network/service-tags-overview#discover-service-tags-by-using-downloadable-json-files